Gino-Freud-Hobayan/Instacart-Analysis__SQL-Capstone-Project/README.md

 <br>

-Repository of all the Major lessons in the SQL Bootcamp by Data Vanguard.
+Repository of all the Major lessons and Projects I made during the SQL Bootcamp by Data Vanguard.